Retribution Shyeel Character Heavy Warjack

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.

 - Construct - This model is a construct and is not a living model.

 - Force Fields - this warjack has an extra damage track that takes damage first.

 - Field Dependent - If this model's Generator is crippled, it loses Imprint and cannot make attacks with its Sonic Pulse Cannon

 - Bond: (Rahn) - If this model begins the game in Rahn's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
 While this model is bonded to Rahn and in their CTRL range, the benefit of ignoring any and all crippled systems

 - Imprint: [Kinetic Field] - This model can spend 1 focus to gain Kinetic Field.
-(Kinetic Field - This model and nearby friendly faction models gain +2 ARM vs ranged attacks and are immune to blast damage.)
+(Kinetic Field - Discordia and friendly Faction models within 3" gain +2 ARM vs ranged attacks and are immune to blast damage.)

 Thoughts on Discordia